hermannch/taridem/README.md

 # Taridem

-`taridem` is wrapper around GNU's implementation of tar to be able to create binary equal (a.k.a. reproducible) archives.
+`taridem` is a wrapper around GNU's implementation of `tar` to be able to create binary equal (a.k.a. reproducible) archives.

 It's written in valid POSIX shell syntax and linted with [shellcheck](https://github.com/koalaman/shellcheck) and [shfmt](https://github.com/mvdan/sh).